FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

 | :---: |
 | The figure above shows how a **local MSP** is stored on a local filesystem.
 Even though global MSPs are not physically structured in exactly the same way, it's still helpful to think about global MSPs this way. |

 As you can see, there are nine elements to an MSP.
-You'll find it easy to understand if you think of these elements in a directory structure, where the MSP name is the root folder name with each subfolders representing different elements of an MSP.
+It's easiest to think of these elements in a directory structure, where the MSP name is the root folder name with each subfolder representing different elements of an MSP.

 Let's describe these folders in a little more detail and see why they are important.